 Michelle-“We need to set a precedent for all organization who come in and make allocations.
 I feel because of the success of this event last year, we are jumping too quickly to approve this club.
 We need to make sure every org has a fair chance for funding for one of their events.

-Chisom”-For setting a percent for the future of the clubs lanning to approve this would set a good precedent.
+Chisom”-For setting a percent? for the future of the clubs, planning to approve this would set a good precedent.

 Mani-“Could we get another room which is bigger?”